 Table 4 reveals the striking fact that more than a third of Grade 10 students and a quarter of Grade 12 students in the control group are not aware that women are underrepresented in science-related careers.
-These proportions are surprisingly similar by gender and by grade: one might well have expected girls in the science track in Grade 12 to be better informed of the gender imbalance in STEM.
+These proportions are similar by gender and by grade.
 For boys and girls in both grades, we find that the interventions increased awareness of female underrepresentation in STEM by 12 to 17 percentage points.
-This is, perhaps predictably, one of the outcomes most strongly affected by the program.
+This is one of the outcomes most strongly affected by the interventions.

 The classroom interventions were also effective in debiasing students' beliefs about gender differences in math aptitude.
 To capture this dimension, we asked students whether they agreed with the statements that "men are more gifted than women in mathematics" and that "men and women are born with different brains."
 We used these two questions to construct a composite index to gauge whether students believe that men and women have equal aptitude for mathematics.
-The results show significant rises in this index for both genders in both grades, with treatment effects ranging between 9.5 percent and 14.8 percent of a standard deviation.22
+The results show significant rises in this index for both genders in both grades, with treatment effects ranging between 9.5 percent and 14.8 percent of a standard deviation.